|

 to a new place.
 How does this dislocation affect individual immigrants'

+responses to oppression and exploitation in the new country?
 4. In addition to the prominent treatment of Japanese women immigrants'

 experiences, the film also comments on class relationships in a